keegan-a/ChatGPT/README.md

 - A budget health gauge that shows how much of your income the plan is consuming.
 - The Spending Mapper window for manual or AI-assisted transaction imports.
 - Desktop icons that open Classic Snake or the AI co-pilot, mirroring a vintage OS desktop.
+- The Financial Journal window for daily/weekly/monthly accountability and notes that sync with the AI assistant.
+- Configurable OpenAI models plus encrypted API-key storage with unlock controls.

 ---